node-red/designs/designs/flow-linter/README.md

 ```

 #### Report format
+- under consideration.
   - should be similar format with other linting tools (e.g. ESlint, JShint, ...)

 #### Other Consideration
 - When validation is invoked in Editor, validation codes should be executed in editor.
 API call to server-side is expensive, and it is need to add extra adminAPI in the core.
+  - However, managing two versions (for browser and for server) of validation codes is cumbersome process,
+    even if we can use some automatic generation mechanism.
+Discussion about this is moved to Appendix.

 ### Implementation plan